 Tufts Paws for People provides education, evaluation, and mentorship for individuals looking to visit facilities with their pet.
 The program has grown to include over 100 animal/handler teams, who visit a variety of programs including elder care facilities, hospice centers, at-risk youth, adult and adolescent mental health care, hospitals, public schools, libraries, and others.
 Opportunities to volunteer include:

 Additional requests sporadically arise for volunteer veterinarians, including veterinary presentations at primary/secondary schools throughout the state, for events such as Scouting days, Summer Library Programs, Career Fairs.
-Please contact Erin King if you would like to be directly contacted when these roles are requested.
+Please contact the Alumni Office if you would like to be directly contacted when these roles are requested.